-I was 18, I had just finished school and wanted some real-life experience.
-I went to London since I already spoke English well and because it is a place full of opportunities and inspiration.
-You know, London is a kind of a European New York, and it turned out to be the perfect choice to make for what I was looking for at the time.
+I was 18, I had just finished school and I wanted to do some real-life experience.
+I picked London because I already spoke English well and because is a land of opportunities and inspiration.
+You know, London is like a European New York, and it turned out to be the perfect choice for what I was looking for at the time.
 I basically took a gap year and I started working as a waiter at Miraggio, in Fulham Broadway.
 Sadly, the restaurant closed down in the end.
-I moved with just a suitcase and £200 in my pocket, and that’s all.
-I wanted something different from what I had experienced in school.
+I moved with just a suitcase and £200 in my wallet, and that’s all.
+I wanted something different from what I had experienced at school.
 But I was not running away.

 Did you move on your own?

 I did.
-Then, a very good friend of mine joined.
+Then, a very good friend of mine came over, too.
 We shared the same bed for months, we’ve just like brothers now.
-As for him, he stayed in London, got married and has a daughter now.
+He ended up staying in London in the end, he got married and has a daughter now.
 I still visit London many times a year; London is still a part of me.

 And then you returned to Italy and became an actor.

-After about a year in London, I returned to Italy and enrolled in a drama school.
-Later I got an agent, I started doing auditions and it all began from there.
+After about a year in London, I returned to Italy and enrolled in a drama school, and when I got an agent, I started doing auditions and it all began from there.
 But it wasn’t an easy life; I went on making movies but nothing changed for a long time.
-When I said I was an actor, people would ask me what restaurant I was working for… and they were right; I was working as a waiter in Rome as well in order to support my acting career.
-Then I made Night Before the Exams and suddenly everything changed.
+When I said I was an actor, people would ask me what restaurant I was working for… and they were right; I was still working as a waiter in Rome to be able to support my acting career.
+Then I made Night Before the Exams and everything changed, suddenly.

 What hospitality skills have you put in use in the movie industry?

 Problem-solving.
 Definitely.
-Both in a restaurant and on a movie set you cannot plan ahead and must be prepared to deal with the unexpected.
+Both in a restaurant and on a movie set you cannot plan ahead anything and must be prepared to deal with the unexpected.
 I developed a strong ability to face issues and solve problems quickly.

 What was your dream job as a child?